Solid-state fermentation: Processes

 This process consists of depositing a solid culture substrate, such as rice or wheat bran, on flatbeds after seeding it with microorganisms; the substrate is then left in a temperature-controlled room for several days.

 Liquid state fermentation is performed in tanks, which can reach 1001 to 2500 m2 at an industrial scale.
 Liquid culture is ideal for the growing of unicellular organisms such as bacteria or yeasts.

 To achieve liquid aerobic fermentation, it is necessary to constantly supply the microorganism with oxygen, which is generally done via stirring the fermentation media.
-Accurately managing the synthesis of the desired metabolites requires regulating temperature, soluble oxygen, ionic strength and pH and control nutrients.
+Accurately managing the synthesis of the desired metabolites requires regulating temperature, soluble oxygen, ionic strength, pH and control nutrients.

 Applying this growing technique to filamentous fungi leads to difficulties.
 The fungus develops in its vegetative form, generating hyphae or multicellular ramous filaments, while a septum separates the cells.
 As this mycelium develops in a liquid environment, it generates abundant viscosity in the growing medium, reducing oxygen solubility, while stirring disrupts the cell network increasing cell mortality.

 In nature, filamentous fungi grow on the ground, decomposing vegetal compounds under naturally ventilated conditions.
 Therefore, solid state fermentation enables the optimal development of filamentous fungi, allowing the mycelium to spread on the surface of solid compounds among which air can flow.

 Solid state fermentation uses culture substrates with low water levels (reduced water activity), which is particularly appropriate for mould.
 The methods used to grow filamentous fungi using solid state fermentation allow the best reproduction of their natural environment.
 The medium is saturated with water but little of it is free-flowing.
 The solid medium comprises both the substrate and the solid support on which the fermentation takes place.
 The substrate used is generally composed of vegetal byproducts such as beet pulp or wheat bran.